 The treatment is painless, although you may experience a sensation of pressure in your ears, very similar to the sensation you feel in an airplane while descending.
 During your hyperbaric oxygen therapy treatment, you can sleep, watch TV, listen to music or relax.

-Each of our four clinic locations has state of the art equipment, skilled wound care specialists, and a comfortable atmosphere.
+Each of our eight clinic locations has state of the art equipment, skilled wound care specialists, and a comfortable atmosphere.
 At R3 Wound Care & Hyperbarics, our primary function is wound care treatment, and we are independent of any hospital.
-You don’t even need a referral from a doctor to make an appointment or receive treatment.
+You don’t even need a referral from a doctor to make an appointment or receive treatment (unless you have an HMO).

 If you’d like to give HBOT a try, give us a call at 817-337-6604, fill out our online form, or find out more on our website.